emqx/emqx-docs/en_US/gateway/ocpp.md

 <!--with a screenshot to be added later-->

-1. **Default Heartbeat Interval**: The default Heartbeat time interval, default: `60s`.
+- **Default Heartbeat Interval**: The default Heartbeat time interval, default: `60s`.

-2. **Heartbeat Checking Times Backoff**: The backoff for heartbeat checking times, default: `1`.
+- **Heartbeat Checking Times Backoff**: The backoff for heartbeat checking times, default: `1`.

-3. **Upstream**: The Upload stream configuration group.
+- **Upstream**: The Upload stream configuration group.

     - **Topic**: The topic for Upload stream Call Request messages, default: `cp/${cid}`.

     - **topic_override_mapping**: Upload stream topic override mapping by Message Name.

     - **Reply Topic**: The topic for Upload stream Reply messages, default: `cp/${cid}/Reply`.

     - **Error Topic**: The topic for Upload stream Error messages, default: `cp/${cid}/Reply`.

-4. **Dnstream**: The Download stream configuration group.
+- **Dnstream**: The Download stream configuration group.

     - **Topic**: Download stream topic to receive request/control messages from EMQX.
-This value is a wildcard topic name that subscribed by every connected Charge Point.
+This value is a wildcard topic name that is subscribed by every connected Charge Point.
+The default value is: `cs/${cid}`.
-      default: `cs/${cid}`.
     - **max_mqueue_len**: The maximum message queue length for download stream message delivery. default: `100`.

-5. **Message Format Checking**: Whether to enable message format legality checking.
+- **Message Format Checking**: Whether to enable message format legality checking.
 EMQX checks the message format of the upload stream and download stream against the format defined in json-schema.
-When the check fails, emqx will reply with a corresponding answer message.
+When the check fails, EMQX will reply with a corresponding answer message.
 The checking strategy can be one of the following values:

-    - `all`: check all messages
+    - `all`: Check all messages.
-    - `upstream_only`: check upload stream messages only
+    - `upstream_only`: Check upload stream messages only.
-    - `dnstream_only`: check download stream messages only
+    - `dnstream_only`: Check download stream messages only.
-    - `disable`: don't check any messages
+    - `disable`: Do not check any messages.

-6. **Json Schema Directory**: JSON Schema directory for OCPP message definitions, default: `${application}/priv/schemas`.
+- **Json Schema Directory**: JSON Schema directory for OCPP message definitions, default: `${application}/priv/schemas`.

-7. **Json Schema Id Prefix**: The ID prefix for the OCPP message schemas, default: `urn:OCPP:1.6:2019:12:`.
+- **Json Schema Id Prefix**: The ID prefix for the OCPP message schemas, default: `urn:OCPP:1.6:2019:12:`.

-8. **Idle Timeout**: Set the maximum amount of time in seconds that the gateway will wait for a OCPP frame before closing the connection due to inactivity.
+- **Idle Timeout**: Set the maximum amount of time in seconds that the gateway will wait for an OCPP frame before closing the connection due to inactivity.

-9. **Enable Statistics**: Set whether to allow the Gateway to collect and report statistics; default: `true`, optional values: `true`, `false`.
+- **Enable Statistics**: Set whether to allow the Gateway to collect and report statistics; default: `true`, optional values: `true`, `false`.

-10. **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *ocpp/*.
+- **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *ocpp/*.

     **Note**: This topic prefix is managed by the gateway.
 Clients do not need to add this prefix explicitly when publishing and subscribing.

 ### Add Listeners